Photography by Morgan Ione Yeager

 They eat best when they’re inspired by new pasture.
 So we use smaller paddocks and move them more frequently.
 The goats eat better that way, it makes for better grass, and it helps keep the parasites down too, because they’re not spending a lot of time walking around in their own manure.

 We’re always looking for ways to improve pasture management.
-Ideally you want to rotate your animals through it, because each different type of animal grazes differently and adds different nutrients.
+Ideally you want to rotate all of the different types of animals on the farm through each section of pasture, because each different type of animal grazes differently and adds different nutrients to it through their manure.
 If you get the process right, you get really healthy grass, which means really healthy animals whose grazing and manure gives you really healthy grass again…[laughter.]

 And you know, the goats really love being out on pasture.
 You can see it.
 The best part of the day is after the last milking is done, letting them out on pasture and watching them do their thing.
 They’re happy to be there.